Renovamen/Speech-Emotion-Recognition/README_EN.md

 ### Predict

 This is for when you have trained a model and want to predict the emotion for an audio.
-Check out [checkpoints branch](https://github.com/Renovamen/Speech-Emotion-Recognition/tree/checkpoints) or [release page](https://github.com/Renovamen/Speech-Emotion-Recognition/releases) for some checkpoints.
+Check out [`checkpoints/`](https://github.com/Renovamen/Speech-Emotion-Recognition/tree/master/checkpoints) for some checkpoints.

 First modify following things in [`predict.py`](predict.py):